Bruhthatscool/psc_init_self/psc/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** Github Copilot, ChatGPT

 **Purpose:** [What you used it for]

-- Example: "Generated boilerplate React components"
+- "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"

 **Key Prompts Used:**